ncsa/MayomicsVC/README.md

   ```
   b.
 Load the necessary modules

-This workflow requires the following tools to be installed in order to run the same, (1) Cromwell-34, (2) Java-1.8, and (3) Python-3.6.1.
+This workflow requires the following tools (minimum or higher versions) to be installed in order to run the same, (1) Cromwell-34, (2) Java-1.8, and (3) Python-3.6.1.
 After installation, add the respective executable tool to the environmental $PATH variables

  </details>